studio24/security-principles/separation-between-customers.md

 On the Standard Cloud hosting service we use a shared environment for hosting simple websites.
 This service includes one webserver per client and access to a shared database service with unique connection credentials.

-On Single Cloud and above all cloud hosting services offer:
+For Single Cloud and above our hosting service offers:

 * All customers have their own Virtual Private Cloud (VPC) for containing their hosting environment.
 * Each VPC has its own set of security keys and credentials which isolates each environment to that individual client only.